 E. Use by College Faculty and Staff

-The College’s faculty and staff may use the College’s trademarks in the ordinary course of conducting the College’s business, provided that such individuals comply with the other applicable provisions of this policy and follow the guidelines in the Bridgewater College Graphic Identity Guide.
+The College’s faculty and staff may use the College’s trademarks in the ordinary course of conducting the College’s business, provided that such individuals comply with the other applicable provisions of this policy and follow the guidelines in the Bridgewater College Graphic Identity Manual.
 Examples of permitted uses: using the College’s unmodified trademarks on stationery, business cards, reports, materials used in academic courses, and official College catalogs, publications, reports, and similar materials.
 Any use of the College’s trademarks outside the core Bridgewater College academic or business areas requires prior written permission from the Office of Marketing & Communications.